 Subsidised Health Screenings for Singaporeans & PR

-If you are worried about the costs involved in the screening that needs to be done at a clinic, fret not.
-Under the HPB Screen for Life campaign, screening can be as low as $5.
+If you are worried about the costs involved in the screening that needs to be done at a clinic, you’ll be assured to know that screening can be as low as $5.
 Eligible Singapore citizens and permanent residents can enjoy subsidised screening fees at any of the CHAS-approved DA Clinic outlets islandwide.